2017 Houston Astros season: June

-July
+July: Pre-All Star break

 Yuli Gurriel was AL Rookie of the Month in July.

 In the July 9 game versus the Toronto Blue Jays, the Astros won 19–1 as Correa homered twice, collected four hits, and drove in a career-best five runs.
 He reached the 20-home run mark and saw a 15-game hitting streak snapped the previous day.
 It was the Astros' 60th win of the season, making them the fifth team within the previous 40 years to reach that many wins before the All-Star break.
 The Astros entered the All-Star break with the best record in the AL, at 60–29, marking the best 89-game start in franchise history.
 Their 16 1/2-game lead in the AL West marked the largest divisional lead the club had ever attained all-time.

+MLB All-Star Game

 For the first time in franchise history, three Astros players were elected by fans as starters for the All-Star Game, held at Marlins Park in Miami.
 The starters were Altuve, Correa, and center fielder George Springer.
 As was former Astros manager Brad Mills' selection, Altuve, who typically hit third for the Astros, batted leadoff for the American League.
 Springer, the Astros leadoff hitter, batted cleanup.
 Two others Astros made the team, including Keuchel and McCullers.